Skip to main content

 scd configure --central-url http://your-server:3000

-scd configure --token <api-token>
+scd configure --token <your-personal-token>

 scd configure --server-timeout 30s